LEWIS E. KIMBALL, JR. SCHOLARSHIP HISTORY

 Author, Barbara Cotnam, October, 2018

 He held a bachelor’s degree from University of California, Berkeley and a masters from Harvard University.
 A Navy enlistee during WW11, he ranked as Captain after serving in the reserves for twenty-seven years.
-He and his wife, Lee and five children summered in Chatham in the 80’s.
-When he retired after forty-two years of teaching, and as headmaster at private schools in California, Virginia and Massachusetts, the family settled in Chatham.
+He and his wife, (Emilie) Lee and their three children began summering in Chatham in the mid-60’s.
+When he retired after forty-two years of teaching, and as headmaster at private schools in California, Virginia and Massachusetts, Lew and Lee settled in Chatham.

-In the eleven years since the scholarship began, twenty-six scholarships have been awarded.
-Several examples of the scholars who have been recipients are: Christine Harris, who later attained a master’s degree and currently works at the Wellfleet Bay Wildlife Sanctuary as Naturalist and Public Programs Coordinator.
-Another recipient Owen Nichols, now holds a PhD in Marine Science and is currently the Marine Fisheries Research Director at the Provincetown Center for Coastal Studies.
+Since the scholarship began in 2007, FCW has supported a wide variety of students such as Christine Harris, who later attained a master’s degree and currently works at the Wellfleet Bay Wildlife Sanctuary as Naturalist and Public Programs Coordinator; and Owen Nichols, who now holds a PhD in Marine Science and is currently the Marine Fisheries Research Director at the Provincetown Center for Coastal Studies.
+Please see the "Previous Award Winners" tab for a complete list of the students and their impressive bios.

-Friends of Chatham Waterways is offering Kimball scholarships of up to $3,000 to graduate students and upper -level undergraduate students majoring in marine or environmental studies.
+Friends of Chatham Waterways is offering Lewis E. Kimball, Jr. scholarships of up to $3,000 to graduate students and upper -level undergraduate students majoring in marine or environmental studies.
 It is our belief that providing grants at the graduate and undergraduate school levels will enable and encourage young men and women -- tomorrow's leaders -- to commit themselves to careers in these fields.

-Graduate students, and undergraduate applicants entering their junior or senior year of college within the next 12 months, must be majoring in Environmental Studies, Environmental Management, marine ecology or related subjects in these fields.
+The scholarship is open to graduate students, and undergraduate applicants entering their junior or senior year of college within the next 12 months, and majoring in environmental studies, environmental management, marine ecology or related subjects in these fields.
+Applicants must be residents of Cape Cod or the Islands, or graduates of a Cape Cod/Island high school or college.

 Previous Award Winners